big beautiful bill for dentists

 Why it matters: If you’re building a multi-location group, exploring a DSO model, or considering outside investment, these updates offer powerful tax planning opportunities for your future exit or liquidity event.

 Businesses that take on debt have been limited in how much interest they can deduct.
-Previously, those limits were based on EBIT, which excludes depreciation and amortization.
+Previously, those limits were based on EBIT, which excludes depreciation and amortisation.

-Starting in 2025, the rule shifts to EBITDA, which includes depreciation and amortization and usually results in a higher deduction.
+Starting in 2025, the rule shifts to EBITDA, which includes depreciation and amortisation and usually results in a higher deduction.

 Other Key Business Provisions

-- The excess business loss limitation under Section 461(l) is now permanent.
-This limits how much loss you can deduct in any given year but will now adjust for inflation
+• The excess business loss limitation under Section 461(l) is now permanent.
+This limits how much loss you can deduct in any given year, but it will now adjust for inflation

-- Businesses can now amend prior year returns to claim R&D deductions that were previously amortized
+• Businesses can now amend prior year returns to claim R&D deductions that were previously amortised

 What About Individual Tax Changes?